David specialises in corporate and

 Before joining Chapman Tripp, David worked for e-commerce

-- advised Trade Me on its launch of its “Ping" instant payment system, its investment in fund-distribution platform Sharesies, and its strategic arrangement with an Australian fintech firm
+- Trade Me, on the launch of its “Ping” instant payment system, its investment in fund-distribution platform Sharesies, and its strategic arrangement with an Australian fintech firm

-- advised on a range of data protection issues, including in relation to consumer-facing privacy notices, data commercialisation and analytics, cloud storage, and public-sector information disclosure requests
+- on a range of data protection issues, including in relation to consumer-facing privacy notices, data commercialisation and analytics, cloud storage, and information disclosure requests

-- regularly advised on compliance with consumer protection laws and the Advertising Standards Authority codes, and
+- on compliance with consumer protection laws and the Advertising Standards Authority codes, and

-- assisted with reviews conducted by public sector agencies, including in relation to copyright, open banking, privacy, and search and surveillance laws.
+- on regulatory reviews, including in relation to copyright, open banking, privacy, and search and surveillance laws.